egordm/boosters/docs/benchmarks/2025-12-15-interleaved-gradients.md

 - LightGBM and XGBoost comparison benches require features:
   - `--features bench-lightgbm`
   - `--features bench-xgboost`
-- This report was collected with a dirty working tree (uncommitted refactor).
-For a final report we should re-run after committing the interleaved branch and ensure the criterion baseline is clearly identified.
+- This report was originally collected while iterating on the refactor; the final code is now committed as `2f73f20`.
+If you want, we can re-run the benches again post-commit to regenerate the numbers with a clean provenance.